hossein1387/LogicBrain/README.md

 ![alttext](files/neuron.png)

-• Goal: Accelerate a neural network inspired algorithm using a hardware software solution.
+## Goal: Accelerate a neural network inspired algorithm using a hardware software solution.

+In this project, we accelerated a binary neural net by factor of 2000 times.